swanandmehta/Magic-8-ball/README.md

 # stunning-disco

-## If you are my past/current/future teammate/teamlead/recruiter/PO/SM/whoever/whatever please ignore this repo
+### If you are my past/current/future teammate/teamlead/recruiter/PO/SM/whoever/whatever please ignore this repo
+Scroll down for importent stuff

-## THIS IS RANT IGNORE THIS PART...
+### THIS IS RANT IGNORE THIS PART...
 UNLESS YOU ARE INTO THAT THEN FEEL FREE MY DUDE trying to be gender nutural here....
 Today is 11 Nov 23 Morning/Afternoon my big plans to work on BD pipeline are in ruin :(

 since somewhere some dumb person revoked my access to AWS lab now I have nothing to do